June 2014 Income Report

 The life of a struggling traveling blogger isn’t always glamorous.
 I’m certainly not making a livable income, but at least I’m heading in the right direction while I am enjoying my time living overseas.
 I could of course pursue a traditional form of employment and see bigger and quicker results, but I’m still not interested in doing that yet.

 I'm a lover of the great outdoors and a former Washington DC based desk jockey who left behind the working world for a year-long dirtbag climbing trip in 2013.
-Since the beginning of 2014 I've been traveling through Colombia and have settled down in Medellin for the time being.
+In 2014 I traveled and lived in Colombia.
 I love helping people to escape the rat race, live more intentionally, and find more adventure.
 Download a bundle of my favorite Hacks and How To's absolutely FREE.

 - July 2014 Income Report - Desk to Dirtbag | Desk to Dirtbag